trkaplan/kommunity-backend/README.md

 - `npm run container:web-sh`: start the shell in web container (server)
 - `npm run container:db-exec`: execute a command on db (postgres) container
 - `npm run container:db-sh`: start the shell in db container
+- `npm run container:reset`: delete all(!) docker images, and rebuilds them and start

 ## Other details